nucleuscloud/neosync/docs/docs/transformers/system.md

 | Max  | Max is the upper range of a length value.
 The maximum range is 15.     | 15      | 2037486752     |

 **Examples**

-There are several ways you can mix-and-match configurations to get different potential phone number formats.
-Here are some possible combinations:

 | Min | Max | Example Output |
 | --- | --- | -------------- |